 Which option is better?

 Actually, the best position to be in is to not need quick pays or factoring.
 This is what you want to ultimately accomplish.
-The best way to get there is to build a cash reserve that is sufficient to cover expenses for a few weeks.
+The best way to get there is to build an emergency fund that is sufficient to cover expenses for a few weeks.

 Building a cash reserve is easier said than done.
 It requires financial discipline and a well-run company.
 To do this, you have to: